 Video Guide on how to buy cars through AuctionExport from Mr. Lawrance

 Used cars for sale in Germany

-Germany is also a destination for getting well maintained used cars for importation into Nigeria.
-Generally, the German usual traditions for good maintenance, discipline and order rubs off on their auto exports.
+Germany is also a destination for getting well-maintained used cars for importation into Nigeria.
+Generally, the German usual traditions for good maintenance, discipline, and order rubs off on their auto exports.
 When you buy a used car from Germany, you are getting a guarantee of excellence and performance.
 You could consider importing from this country for these and other reasons.
-The delivery fee from Germany to Nigeria is about N140K, equal to just half of shipping cost from America.
+The delivery fee from Germany to Nigeria is about ₦140K, equal to just half of the shipping cost from America.

 European used cars

-Nigerians buying used cars from Europe usually do so to get cars which are fully loaded at less than normal market rates.
-European cars are usually fuel economy cars, well maintained and fairly easy to import.
+Nigerians buying used cars from Europe usually do so to get cars that are fully loaded at less than normal market rates.
+European cars are usually fuel economy cars, well maintained, and fairly easy to import.
 German used car is among reputed representatives for European fairly used vehicles.

 Japanese used cars